 The bus tour and walking tour were the two most important things I did in Puebla.
 Without them, I wouldn’t have known about the city’s cool neighborhoods and streets because guidebooks and blogs usually don’t mention them.

-I highly recommend doing the bus tour on the first day and the walking tour on the second or third day, or if you don’t have time, just do one but on the first day.
+I highly recommend doing the bus tour on the first day and the walking tour on the second or third day, or if you don’t have time, just do one on the first day.
 They’re both great!
 Of course, with the walking tour, it does depend on whether your guide is any good.

 16. Bus Tour of Puebla